mpsonntag/snippets/notes/progress.md

 ## File commands

+Get the name of a file in a path

+        basename [path]

+Get the directory of a file in a path

+        dirname [path]

 watch

-disk usage; display estimated size of a directory
+directory disk usage; display estimated size of a directory

     # s ... print only total size
     # h ... print human friendly sizes
     du -sh [dir_path]

+system disk usage; display system wide disk space usage

+    df -h

 ## Server commands